 When a person takes time to build a healthy relationship with themselves they are in a much better place to build healthy relationships with others.

 So taking time-out helps a person become a better partner.
 Thus a man cave can help a man become a better husband.

 As human beings it is a known fact that taking time-out really helps to rejuvenate both mind and body.

-A man cave is a retreat where a man can spend some quality “me-time” where he can just relax or alternatively where he can give deep thought to what’s happening in his life, family, business and career, etc.
+Alternatively, his man cave can be a place where he can give deep thought to what’s happening in his life, family, business and career, etc.

-A man cave allows a guy time alone to complemplate how he wants to shape his own individuality and steer his own success.
+A man cave allows a guy time alone to contemplate how he wants to shape his own individuality and steer his own success.(2)

-When a person has a clear internal image of himself and where he fts in the world, as well as where he wants to go, his thought processes are no longer scattered but are focused.
+When a person has a clear internal image of himself and where he fits in the world, as well as where he wants to go, his thought processes are no longer scattered but are focused.
 This means he will be most more “present” when he is with family members and his spouse.

 A man cave is also a place for creation and recreation